-- § exercise effective control over Beijing Secoo and Beijing Auction: - § receive substantially all of the economic benefits of Beijing Secoo and Beijing Auction; and - have an exclusive option to purchase all or part of the equity interests in Beijing Secoo and Beijing Auction when and to the extent permitted by PRC law.
+- § exercise effective control over Beijing Secoo and Beijing Auction; - [§] receive substantially all of the economic benefits of Beijing Secoo and Beijing Auction; and - In the sector of the sector

 As a result of these contractual arrangements, we are the primary beneficiary of Beijing Secoo and Beijing Auction, and we treat them as our variable interest entities under United States generally accepted accounting principles, or U.S. GAAP.
 We have consolidated the financial results of Beijing Secoo and Beijing Auction and their subsidiaries in our consolidated financial statements in accordance with U.S. GAAP.